 Career advisors assist students who are undecided about their programs of study.
 Career advisors can help undecided students make important education and career decisions, and demonstrate how HCC can help facilitate their vocational goals.
-Appointments are scheduled by calling the Information Center at 240-500-2000.

 Step 1: Self-Assessment

 The first step in your career-planning process is to obtain a good understanding of your interests, values, skills, and personality style.
-Career advisors offer an assortment of career interest inventories such as the Myers-Briggs Type Indicator, the Strong Interest Inventory, and the online career exploration tool, FOCUS 2.
+Career advisors offer an assortment of career interest inventories such as the Myers-Briggs Type Indicator, the Strong Interest Inventory, and the online career exploration tool, FOCUS 2 CAREER.
 After taking assessments, you may work collaboratively with your career advisor to understand and utilize the results of your assessments in your career search.

-- FOCUS 2 - FOCUS 2 is an online, interactive, self-guided career, major, and education planning system.
+- FOCUS 2 CAREER - FOCUS 2 CAREER is an online, interactive, self-guided career, major, and education planning system.
 This is especially great if you're not sure about your program of study here at HCC.